Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Wix and GoDaddy templates look visually appealing and let you build a professional web presence.

-However, while GoDaddy’s templates are certainly clean and functional, they are also rather conservative.
-They feature attractive content sections with neatly-incorporated text, images and ‘call to action’ buttons — but overall, their design is a bit on the bland side.
+However, while I found GoDaddy’s templates to be clean and functional, they also came across as rather conservative.
+They feature attractive content sections with neatly-incorporated text, images and ‘call to action’ buttons — but overall, I’d argue that their design is a bit on the bland side.

 Wix’s templates, by contrast, offer a lot more visual interest.
 Many of them include asymmetrical design layouts and creative use of typography — which means it’s easier to make an impactful visual statement with a Wix website than with a GoDaddy one.